-(406) 443-6820 daniel@bkbh.com www.bkbh.com
+Shareholder (406) 443-6820 800 North Last Chance Gulch, Suite 101 daniel@bkbh.com Helena, MT 59601 www.bkbh.com

 BKBH incorporates expertise in corporate, transactional, and litigation work to assist with the formation, maintenance, and compliance of captive insurance companies.
 We advise a broad range of business clients to determine whether and how captive insurance might help them achieve their risk management needs and goals.
-We assist private companies and public entities with the creation and maintenance of a self-insurance programs, including pure captives, RRGs, agency captives, and reinsurance captives.
+We assist private companies and public entities with the creation and maintenance of self-insurance programs, including pure captives, RRGs, agency captives, and reinsurance captives.